 Do children have to wear masks in schools in England?

-Before schools closed for the third lockdown, all students in year 7 upwards were required to wear face masks in school.
-While they didn’t have to wear them in classrooms like they do now, face masks in all public spaces – such as hallways, corridors and any place where 2 metre social distancing couldn’t be maintained – were mandatory.
+Before the announcement in May that masks in UK secondary schools wouldn’t be compulsory, all students in years 7 (over 12 years of age) and upwards were required to wear face masks in school.
+As well as in the classroom, all pupils were required to wear their face masks in public spaces – such as hallways, corridors and any place where 2 metre social distancing couldn’t be maintained.

-It followed original advice from the World Health Organisation which said that masks “are a key measure to suppress transmission and save lives.”
+This ruling followed other advice from the World Health Organisation, which says that masks “are a key measure to suppress transmission and save lives.”

 “Masks reduce potential exposure risk from an infected person whether they have symptoms or not.
 People wearing masks are protected from getting infected.
 Masks also prevent onward transmission when worn by a person who is infected.”